MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 > [!IMPORTANT]
 > Containers should be considered as the primary model for mission-critical application packages.
 It improves infrastructure utilization because multiple containers can be hosted on the same virtualized infrastructure.
 Also, because all software is included in the container, the application can be moved across different operating systems regardless of runtimes or library versions.
 A benefit is simplified management operations compared to traditional virtualized hosting.
 > Mission-critical applications need to scale fast to avoid performance bottlenecks.
-Because containers container images are pre-built, startup can be minimized to only on bootstrapping the application.
+Because container images are pre-built, startup can be minimized to only on bootstrapping the application, allowing rapid scalability.

 ### Design considerations